Thelukepet/course/index.md

 #### March 14th: Hadoop and Map-Reduce

+_Extended deadline, in case you missed this one: March 21st.
+Only and **final** extension for this assignment._

 The objective of assignment 2 is to gain some hands-on experience with HDFS.

 The first week, we install HDFS in pseudo-distributed mode, and explore the default examples.